awsautomation/dev-picluster/README.md

 The following environment variables need to be set:
-* PORT - Port that the master listens on
+* PORT - Port that the server listens on
 * AGENTPORT - Port that the agent listens on

 ```